aburd/fast-clipboard-manager/README.md

 # fast-clipboard-manager

-A clipboard manager designed for use in a tiled window manager, like i3 or sway.
+A clipboard manager designed for use in a fast window manager, like i3 or sway.

 Aimed at users who never want to take their hands off the keyboard, this manager in designed to be FAST, minimal.